-There has been no significant change in the financial or trading position of the Trustee and no material adverse change in the financial position or prospects of the Trustee, in each case, since the date of its incorporation.
+Other than in connection with the Certificates issued thus far under the Programme, there has been no significant change in the financial performance or financial position or trading position of the Trustee and no material adverse change in the prospects of the Trustee, in each case, since the date of its incorporation.

-There has been no significant change in the financial or trading position of DIB and its subsidiaries, taken as a whole, since 31 March 2015 and there has been no material adverse change in the financial position or prospects of DIB and its subsidiaries, taken as a whole, since 31 December 2014.
+There has been no significant change in the financial performance or financial position or trading position of DIB and its subsidiaries since 30 September 2019 and there has been no material adverse change in the prospects of DIB and its subsidiaries since 31 December 2018.